-- establishing how far the aims and objectives of the policy have been met; - how effective the inclusion provision has been in relation to the resources allocated; - the attainment, achievements and progress of different groups of pupils, including reference to Raise on line, Fisher family trust, School Information Profile and school based value-added data; - listening and responding to the views of pupils; - the school's own self evaluation of the inclusion of pupils with SEN and behaviour difficulties using the LEA School Self Evaluation Toolkit for SEN and Behaviour.
+- > establishing how far the aims and objectives of the policy have been met; - how effective the inclusion provision has been in relation to the resources allocated; - the attainment, achievements and progress of different groups of children, including reference to ASP, School Information Profile and school based value-added data; - listening and responding to the views of children; - the school's own self evaluation of the inclusion of children with SEN and behaviour difficulties using the LEA School Self Evaluation Toolkit for SEN and Behaviour.

 In the light of these findings, our policy is revised and amended accordingly.
-We believe that effective schools are also inclusive schools and to this end, our evaluation focuses up on a shared vision and commitment to inclusion, which ensures:
+We believe that effective schools are also inclusive schools and to this end, our evaluation focuses on a shared vision and commitment to inclusion, which ensures:

-- > a stable and experienced teaching team working in collaboration with teaching assistants; - strong support from parents, carers and governors; - careful and systematic use of resources; - thorough monitoring, evaluation and assessment of progress; - a calm and consistent school climate that promotes good, positive social relationships; - high expectations of all pupils; - that pupils' views are valued, and the pupils' voices are listened to; - > clear and consistent whole-school policies, with the emphasis on early intervention; - recognition and respect for diversity; - appropriate, effective communication systems;
+- a stable and experienced teaching team working in collaboration with teaching assistants; - sensitivity of Protected Characteristics under UK law; - strong support from parents, carers and governors; - careful and systematic use of resources; - thorough monitoring, evaluation and assessment of progress; - a calm and consistent school climate that promotes good, positive social relationships; - high expectations of all children; - that children' views are valued, and the children' voices are listened to; - clear and consistent whole-school policies, with the emphasis on early intervention; - recognition and respect for diversity; - appropriate, effective communication systems;

-Signed: (Headteacher)

-Signed: (Chair of Governing Body)
+Signed: (Headteacher) Signed: (Chair of Governing Body)

-Date: 29/1/20